Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 **Optional:** Set Delegation Approver

-Operators have the option to set [delegationApprover](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/src/contracts/interfaces/IDelegationManager.sol#L30) when they register.
-This is address is used to approve delegation requests from stakers.
-The `delegationApprover` address will be required sign and approve new delegation from Stakers to this Operator.
-Otherwise, the `delegationApprover` will not be used if the default value is left as `0x000..`.
+Operators have the option to set [delegationApprover](https://github.com/Layr-Labs/eigenlayer-contracts/blob/mainnet/src/contracts/interfaces/IDelegationManager.sol#L30) when they register.
+If the `delegationApprover` is set to a nonzero value, then the `delegationApprover` address will be required sign its approval of new delegations from Stakers to this Operator.
+If the default value is left as the zero address (0x000...) then all new delegations will be automatically approved without the need for any signature.
 Please see [delegationApprover Design Patterns](#delegationapprover-design-patterns) below for more detail.